sahithyandev/s2/src/content/docs/data-structures-and-algorithms/algorithms/12-kruskals-algorithm.md

 ---
 title: Kruskal's Algorithm
 sidebar:
-  order: 10
+  order: 12
 slug: data-structures-and-algorithms/algorithms/kruskals-algorithm
 prev: true
 next: true
 ---

 A [greedy algorithm](/data-structures-and-algorithms/algorithms/introduction#greedy-algorithm) to find [MST](/data-structures-and-algorithms/data-structures/minimum-spanning-tree/) of a [graph](/data-structures-and-algorithms/data-structures/graph/).
 Sorts all edges by increasing weights and adds them one by one to the MST, ensuring that no cycles are formed.

-## Explanation
+### Steps

 1. Sort Edges: All edges are sorted by their weights in ascending order.
 2. Initialize [Union-Find](/data-structures-and-algorithms/data-structures/union-find/): To manage the connected components of the graph.